jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/single_mut_effects.md

 <img src="single_mut_effects_files/figure-gfm/homologs_lib1_lib2_correlation-1.png" style="display: block; margin: auto;" />

-Let’s compare these phenotypes as determined in our bulk assays to those determined for isogenic experiments on a subset of these homologs.
-(Upcoming)

 Output the summarized homolog phenotype scores into a table for downstream analysis and sharing.